brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 ![](/assets/guides/fusion-ux-logic/navigation.png)

 ### (1) Component Administration
-The **scripts** for the Fusion UX Apps are managed in the section 'Component Administration', meaning new component scripts can be registered and already existing ones can be altered.
+The **scripts** for the Fusion UX Apps are managed in the section 'Component Administration'.
+This administration includes the registration of new component scripts and adaptation of existing ones.

  ![](/assets/guides/fusion-ux-logic/admin_overview.png)

 (a): To register a new Fusion UX App, click on 'Create new component'.
 In the opened dialog, upload the corresponding [ZIP file](#structure-of-zip-file) containing the source files. \
-The component is now checked by the BrandMaker system.
-If the validation passes, the system generates a unique ID and a URL, under which the component will be available.
-The Fusion UX App can now be integrated into the system.
+The BrandMaker system will not check the uploaded files.
+If the validation passes, the system generates a unique ID and a URL under which the component will be available.
+After this, the Fusion UX App is ready to be integrated into the system.

 ![](/assets/guides/fusion-ux-logic/admin_upload_new_component.png)

 (b): To adjust a script, click on the corresponding table entry.
 The opened page shows the metadata and attributes of the component.
 The page only *displays* these values.
 To *adjust* them, alter the source files and re-upload them.
-If the component is used inside the system (see Component Usage), make sure the attributes still work with the defined usages or adjust the usage accordingly.
+If the component is already used inside the system (see Component Usage), make sure the attributes still work with the defined usages or adjust the usage accordingly.

 ![](/assets/guides/fusion-ux-logic/admin_adjust_component.png)

 ### (2) Component Usage
 In this section, the actual 'Component Usage', meaning the integration into the BrandMaker system, is defined and managed.
 The usage definition includes where (**placement**) and how (**configuration**) the component will be rendered. \
-The placement is defined by a module, a page, and a predefined spot within the module.
-Important to notice, a slot can only have one associated usage at a time.
+Module, page, and a predefined slot within the module define the placement.
+Important to notice, one place can only have one associated usage at a time.

 ![](/assets/guides/fusion-ux-logic/usage_overview.png)

 (a): To add a new placement-configuration combination, click on 'Create new Usage'.
-In the opened dialog, choose a registered component (can be both predefined by BrandMaker or own custom component) and select the module, page, and one of the predefined spots, in which the Fusion UX App will be displayed. \
+In the opened dialog, choose a registered component (can be both predefined by BrandMaker or own custom component) and select the module, page, and one of the predefined slots later displaying the Fusion UX App. \
-Configure the attributes of the chosen component by setting a default value and/or assigning them to slot attributes of the selected slot.
-These attributes are resolved as follows:
+Configure the attributes of the chosen component by setting a default value or assigning them to a slot attribute provided by the selected slot.
-1. Take value from the assigned slot attribute
-   - the slot attributes are specified per page slot <span style="color:red">*(see [Page Slot Definition](todo: link))*</span>
-2. Use default value
-3. If not required: `null`

 ![](/assets/guides/fusion-ux-logic/usage_create_new_usage.png)

-(b) To configure a usage, select it in the table.
-This will open the same dialog shown under (a).
+(b) To configure a usage, select it in the table, which opens the same dialog shown under (a).

 ## Development of own custom component